 One of the more common board game buying dilemmas I keep encountering is Mage Knight vs Gloomhaven.

-I was in this situation a couple of months back.
+I was in this situation in the past.
 I did my research and I gathered a lot of information about both games.
-That’s why I decided to write a guide – to help others in a similar situation figure out which one will suit you best.
+That’s why I decided to write a guide – to help others in a similar situation figure out which one will suit them best.

-Both are exceptional board games, so this is not a comparison with a clear winner – except for you, the reader.
+Both Mage Knight and Gloomhaven are exceptional board games, so this is not a comparison with a clear winner – except for you, the reader.

 Mage Knight Facts